rust-project-primer/book/src/ecosystem/async.md

 # Concurrency

+This section discusses different ways to architect your project to make use of concurrency or parallelism in Rust.

+*Concurrency* is your program's ability to track and execute multiple things at the same time.
+It does not mean that you are using multiple threads, for example using async and a single-threaded executor, you can execute multiple requests *concurrently*.

+*Parallelism* is when your program executes multiple tasks at the same time,

 The biggest question that you need to ask yourself is: do you require the use of async code?
 This is typically the case when your application is I/O bound and wants to process a lot of requests, or when you want to make use of heavy, lightweight concurrency.

+The basic building blocks of programs is *threads*.
+When you run some code, it generally has a single thread

 ## Async and Blocking Code

 The main difference between async and blocking programming paradigms is the introduction of *futures*, which represent a computation.
 While in blocking code,